UK travel: best staycations for spring 2022

 Luxury Cotswold Rentals has recently welcomed Brook House to its portfolio.
 Located in the Cotswold village of Avening, near the market towns of Tetbury and Stroud, this six-bedroom family house offers ample space for entertaining across four reception rooms, plus a very large kitchen breakfast room that opens out onto the south east facing terrace.
-Sleeping 12 guests, Brook House is available for Christmas bookings from £7,000 per week.
+Sleeps 12 guests.

 Cotswolds Hideaways rural skills weekends

-Holiday accommodation company Cotswolds Hideaways has teamed up with Cotswolds National Landscape to offer rural skills and experience weekends in October 2021 and from March to April 2022.
+Holiday accommodation company Cotswolds Hideaways has teamed up with Cotswolds National Landscape to offer a series of rural skills and experience weekends.
 Options include the Call of the Wild woodland experience, the Fossils and Fun Cotswolds stone experience, a one-day Foraging and Wild Foods course and a two-day Dry Stone Walling course.
 Book at the same time as a Cotswolds Hideaways stay and receive 10% off an experience or course.

 By Achnasheen, Wester Ross, Scotland